 Forgive yourself for your shortcomings.
 Tell yourself the truth.
 Don’t worry about what other people think—they didn’t walk in your shoes.
 You’ve learned some amazing things (things you didn’t necessarily want to learn!)—take those and make your life richer.
 Know that God will use this for good.
 Help and love other people who are in desperate situations because you know what it is to be desperate.

-Read the next part in this series here.
+Read the next part of this series here.

 Are you ready to pursue adoption?
 Visit Adoption.org or call 1-800-ADOPT-98 to connect with compassionate, nonjudgmental adoption specialists who can help you get started on the journey of a lifetime.